Alabama makes March Madness record 25 3s and romps past BYU 113-88 to reach Elite Eight

 Alabama reached the Elite Eight in consecutive years for the first time in program history.

-The Crimson Tide made 25 of 51 3-point attempts to break the record of 21 set by Loyola Marymount in 1990.
-Sears, a first-team All-America guard, hit the record-breaking 22nd 3 late in the game to make it 97-66.
-He received a standing ovation from the Alabama fans when he checked out with 10 3s and more than four minutes left to play.
+The Crimson Tide made 25 of 51 3-point attempts to break the record of 21 set by Loyola Marymount in a second-round game against Michigan in 1990.
+Sears, a first-team All-America guard, hit the record-breaking 22nd 3 late in the game to make it 97-66 and received a standing ovation from the Alabama fans when he checked out with 10 3s and more than four minutes left to play.

 Sears and the Crimson Tide (28-8) showed they are no March fluke under coach Nate Oats.
-Riding a wave of 3s, Alabama set itself up for a date against either Duke or Arizona for a shot at the Final Four.
+Riding a wave of 3s, Alabama set itself up for a date against top-seeded Duke for a shot at the Final Four.

-Sears’ 10 3s were one short of the record set by Loyola Marymount's Jeff Fryer in a memorable 149-115 second-round win over Michigan.
+Sears’ 10 3s were one short of the record set by Loyola Marymount's Jeff Fryer in that memorable 149-115 win over Michigan.
+Sears was 1 of 9 from 3 in the first two NCAA Tournament games.

 The Crimson Tide made their first Final Four appearance in school history last season, when they lost to eventual national champion UConn.

 Alabama loved the 3 this season, averaging 28 attempts a game.
-Against sixth-seeded BYU (24-9), Sears and the Crimson Tide feasted on the long ball.
+Against BYU, Sears and the Crimson Tide feasted on the long ball.

 Sears hit five in the first half, camping out behind the arc without much of a hand in his face.
 Sears and Chris Youngblood hit back-to-back 3s for a 38-30 lead and repeated the feat minutes later for a 44-34 advantage.
 BYU’s Egor Demin followed with an airball and Alabama could smell crimson in the water.